jmespath-community/jmespath.spec/jep-012a-raw-string-literals.md

 ```

-* A raw string literal that contains escape characters, representing the eight-character string “foo\nbar”:
+* A raw string literal that contains a preserved backslash character, representing the eight-character string “foo\nbar”:

 ```
 'foo\nbar'